deelinnell/klondike_solitaire/README.md

 ![solitaire-header](https://user-images.githubusercontent.com/61264144/212759348-949ffcd2-3340-4904-b272-5c135906e98c.png)

 I enjoyed playing solitaire on Windows as a kid.
-I'd usually play with the robot card back and occasionally I'd pick the bat castle.
+I'd usually play with the robot card back, but occasionally I'd pick the bat castle.
 I figured it would be good practice to recreate solitiare in javascript and would be fun to make some themes / card backs with CSS.
 Originally I was looking for a tutorial for solitaire in javascript for some help, but it turns out there isn't much.
 The best I could find was written in C# and that wouldn't be much help.
 So I ended up deciding to just build it solo.

 This was definitely the hardest thing I had done to date, at least from a javascript perspective.
 It took a lot of debugging and thinking outside the box, but I eventually finished it, and I officially fixed the last bug I'm aware of a couple days ago.